tobirohrer/python-project-template/README.md

 ### Testing

 [pytest](https://docs.pytest.org/) is used for testing.
 You can run the tests locally, by running `make test` in the project root (or you run `pytest ./tests`).

+### Continuous Integration

+GitHub Actions are used to automatically test the package whenever code is pushed to the master branch.
+The configuration can be found in `/.github/workflows/test.yml`.